-As the equivalence in \Cref{thm:R-mod_moore} is a limit of $\Ebb_{j}$-monoidal maps, we conclude from \Cref{lem:lim_Ek_monoidal} that it is also a map of $\einf$-monoidal categories. \end{proof} \begin{lem} Let $\{\cdots \to X_n\to X_{n-1}\to\cdots\to X_1\}$ be an inverse system of group-like spaces such that $X_k$ is a group-like $\Ebb_{k}$-space and $X_{k+1}\to X_k$ is a map of group-like $\Ebb_{k}$-spaces.
+As equivalences in \Cref{thm:R-mod_moore} are limits of $\Ebb_{j}$-monoidal maps, we conclude from \Cref{cor:lim_Ek_monoidal} that it is also a map of $\einf$-monoidal categories. \end{proof} \begin{lem} Let $\{\cdots \to X_n\to X_{n-1}\to\cdots\to X_1\}$ be an inverse system of group-like spaces such that $X_k$ is a group-like $\Ebb_{k}$-space and $X_{k+1}\to X_k$ is a map of group-like $\Ebb_{k}$-spaces.
 Then $X=\holim X_k$ is a group-like $\einf$-space and the map $X\to X_k$ is a morphism of group-like $\Ebb_k$-spaces. \end{lem} \begin{proof} Recall that a group-like $\Ebb_{k}$-space is a group-like $\Ebb_{k}$-algebra in $\Top$.
-The claim then follows from \Cref{lem:einf}.
-Alternatively, this statement can be proved using the Recognition Principle that $X_k$ is a group-like $\Ebb_{k}$-space iff it is equivalent to $\Omega^kY_k$ for some $Y_k$. \end{proof} \begin{prop}[Mathew-Stojanoska, {\cite[Proposition 2.2.3]{MS_Picard}}] The Picard space functor $\Cat^{\Ebb_k}_\infty\to \Alg^\mathrm{gp}_{\Ebb_k}(\Top)$ commutes with limits and filtered colimits. \end{prop} Applying the Picard space functor to the monoidal equivalence in \Cref{thm:R-mod_moore}, we finally conclude: \begin{mainthm} Let $R$ be a $K(n)$-local $\einf$-ring spectrum.
+The claim then follows from \Cref{prop:einf}.
+Alternatively, this statement can be proved using the Recognition Principle that $X_k$ is a group-like $\Ebb_{k}$-space iff it is equivalent to $\Omega^kY_k$ for some $Y_k$. \end{proof} \begin{prop}[Mathew--Stojanoska, {\cite[Proposition 2.2.3]{MS_Picard}}] The Picard space functor $\Cat^{\Ebb_k}_\infty\to \Alg^\mathrm{gp}_{\Ebb_k}(\Top)$ commutes with limits and filtered colimits. \footnote{While \cite[Proposition 2.2.3]{MS_Picard} is a statement about the Picard spectrum and space functors of $\einf$-ring spectra, its proof works for $\Ebb_k$-ring spectra as well.} \end{prop} Applying the Picard space functor to the monoidal equivalence in \Cref{thm:R-mod_moore}, we finally conclude: \begin{mainthm} Let $R$ be a $K(n)$-local $\einf$-ring spectrum.
 The limit of base change maps of Picard spaces is an equivalence of group-like $\einf$-spaces:

 This induces an isomorphism of Picard groups: